Mystery surrounds future of Old Town Hall after sister site sells at auction

 BUSINESS NEWS: 7,000 jobs on way as Mayor’s office pumps £170m into firms

-The Grade II-listed Old Town Hall was put up for sale in the summer following the collapse of Mr Omu’s company, Aestrom OTH Ltd, which was set up to restore the building.
+The Grade II-listed Old Town Hall went on sale in the summer following the collapse of Mr Omu’s company, Aestrom OTH Ltd, which was set up to restore the building.

 WERE THERE ANY OFFERS FOR THE OLD TOWN HALL BEFORE THE FAILED AUCTION?